tenpn/autotestingroundtable-com/readme.md

 ## deploy

+Just push, and netlify will take care of it.

-via ftp. you need the password!
+FTP won't work any more, but for legacy: you need the password!

 > middleman deploy